-If you’re a big fan of anything Disney from beloved Princesses to fantastical parades, Disneyland (and its “big sister” Disney California Adventure) cannot be missed!
-Leave reality behind and immerse yourself in elaborate themed worlds, exciting rides, and have your happy ending with a wonderful fireworks show.
+This Los Angeles travel guide loves everything Disney so Disneyland (and its “big sister” Disney California Adventure) can’t be missed.
+Once you enter, you’ll find yourself immersed in elaborate themed worlds with exciting rides and fantastical parades.
+Don’t forget to have your happy ending with a wonderful fireworks show!

 9) Cruise Around in San Pedro

-Sail out to open waters with LA Waterfront Cruises on an enjoyable harbour cruise (daily) or whale watching tour (weekends only).
-We went on the whale watching tour, hoping to spot grey whales migrating.
-Unfortunately we didn’t manage to see any, but we had a great time watching many playful dolphins porpoising near our boat.
+We went on the whale watching tour, hoping to spot migrating grey whales.
+Although we didn’t manage to see any, we had a great time watching many playful dolphins porpoising near our boat.

-We recommend calling in advance to make a reservation as walk-ins are based on availability.
+We recommend calling ahead to make a reservation as walk-ins are based on availability.

 Cost: From US$30 (~S$40.60, free with GO LA Card)

 Cruise Timings: Harbour cruise varies; Whale watching tour operates at 10AM, 12:30PM, and 3PM

 How to get there: Take the Metro Silver Line to Beacon/1st station, then walk 1.1km to the ticketing office.